hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/3_common_tasks.md

 Now that you have deployed the solution lets perform some common tasks.

+### Creating New Visuals
+{{%expand "Click to expand" %}}

+{{% /expand%}}

 ### Changing Scheduled Times
 {{%expand "Click to expand" %}}

 The solution runs automatically at the scheduled times you set in your deployment parameters.
-To change these follow the instructions below.
+To change these you have a few options:

+1. Update the cloud

 1. Browse to Amazon Eventbridge.
 Under